PID Autotuning in Real Time

 The default ports of the autotuner block are:

-pid gains — Outputs the tuned PID gains when the
+pid gains— Outputs the tuned PID gains when the tuning process stops.

 In this configuration, the PID controller itself exists in another module of